atsvetkov/tsvetkov.io/content/post/coffee-and-links-3.md

 > *"That’s because people don't work to be agile.
 People work for their satisfaction.
 Often, autonomy, mastery, and purpose will satisfy them.
 Keep people satisfied at the personal level and they will provide the results you want in their team."*

 * How do you estimate the total number of German tanks only having several ones captured?
-[An fascinating application of statistical theory to a very specific problem during World War II](https://en.wikipedia.org/wiki/German_tank_problem).
+[A fascinating application of statistical theory to a very specific problem during World War II](https://en.wikipedia.org/wiki/German_tank_problem).

 * TED is publishing a link to a selected talk every day in December, calling it [31 days of ideas](http://www.tedxbasel.com/txb-blog/?tag=31+days+of+ideas).
 A nice and not-too-time-consuming way to learn ideas from various areas and get inspired.
 Highly recommended for broadening your horizons.